OshoPython/dorgez.github.io/_posts/2025-01-25-autohotkey.md

 # GUI for download 🌻🌼
 you can download a GUI i created in my Ko-Fi link below~

-its free or you can leave tip if you find this tool useful for you :smile: enjoy!
+its free or you can leave tip if you find this tool useful for you 😃 enjoy!

 ☕ Ko-Fi: [DOWNLOAD HERE](https://ko-fi.com/s/2a91c21686)